 Be wary when you enter here.
 This is the realm of shadows, of dark and dangerous men (like Damon Salvatore) who haunt the night, dark eyes burning with need and desire.
 Men who will lure you into places you might be wiser not to go, men who can promise to love you forever…and make good on that promise.

-Wishing you and yours a Happy and Blessed New Year!
+Wishing you and yours a very Merry Christmas and a happy and blessed New New Year!

 "Hungering for something more in the books you read?
 Then sink your teeth into one of Amanda Ashley’s Paranormal Romances."
 Eliana Robinson

 * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 VAMPIRE ROMANCES BY AMANDA ASHLEY

 3. Sunlight Moonlight 1997

 4. A Darker Dream 1998

 sequel to Shades of Gray